atloftus/IGActionAutomator/README.txt

 - https://github.com/jacexh/pyautoit/archive/master.zip

-TO DO:
-- TODO: Figure out when/which hrefs I pass into all my level 2 methods
-- TODO: Get rid of command line option
-- TODO: Change the way that the main object is created (to the way that IGAccountCurator does it)
-- Create test plan
-- Do test scripts
-- Make a master file that keeps track of every person followed from upload files
-- Make a master file of users from upload file that followed you back
-- Add more locations to resolve locations method

-LEVEL ONE METHOD STATUS:
-hashtagMethod:
-- Working
-- Converted (need to clean up last half)

-locationMethod:
-- Working
-- Converted (need to clean up last half)

-fileMethod:
-- Working
-- Converted (need to clean up last half)

-combomashMethod:
-- Working

-checkForFollowing:
-- Working

-LEVEL TWO METHOD STATUS:
-likePics:
-- Working

-commentPics:
-- Working

-followUsers:
-- Working

-unfollowUsers:
-- Working

-compareHrefs:
-- Working

 PARAMETER STRUCTURE:
 "username" "password" "sourceType" "sourceParamsSepBy|" "numberOfActions" "actionVariance" "actionsString" "commentsSepBy|"

 username: User intstagram username
 password: User instagram password